esqyap/yy_team01_colorectal-cancer_STAT540_2015_mirror/Group_proposal.md

 ##### Data description
 The data we will use has 3 columns and has few thousands rows.
 First column represent the probe name, second column for normalization value and third column for detection P-value.
 Each row shows single probe.
 [I will add an example table of data]

-##### Technology used to generate the data
-The Infinium assay can detects methylation at a single base resolution.
-The length of methylation probe is 50 bp.
-The probes query a C to T conversion created by bisulfite treatment of unmethylated cytosines in the genome.
-The Infinium 450k methylation platform uses a combination of two distinct probe types, Infinium I and II **Figure 2a,b** **(4)**.

-##### Data Filtering and Normalization
-The data we collected were already normalized by previous authors **(1)**.
-At first they removed untrustworthy probes using a detection P value >.05.
-They used carried out normalization using a subset-quantile within array normalization (SWAN) which is a newly developed normalization method specifically designed for Illumina Infinium HM450 array data.
-SWAN also reduces technical variations within and between arrays.
-SWAN is a Bioconductor minfi package **(4)**.
-Batch effects across all array runs were assessed and corrected using the ComBat algorithm **(5)**.

-##### Data description
-The data we will use has 3 columns and has few thousands rows.
-First column represent the probe name, second column for normalization value and third column for detection P-value.
-Each row shows single probe.
-[I will add an example table of data]

 __(things to add?)__
 - details about data files __(important)__
 - the types of data (probes, samples,  how it's generated generated from the array)